-Students live with families associated with the Martin Luther King Memorial Center in the Marianao barrio on the southwest side of Havana, about 20 minutes from the city center.
+Students live with families in the barrio of Marianao, located on the southwest side of Havana, about 20 minutes from the city center.
 It is a popular barrio with a large Afro-Cuban population.
-Families are carefully screened by the MLK Center, perhaps Cuba's most important non-governmental organization with a 25 year history of work in Marianao and throughout the island.
+Families are carefully screened by AUSM staff who live in the neighborhood and know the families personally.
 Home stays provide students with a unique opportunity to learn firsthand from Cuban families while also improving their Spanish.
-Breakfast is eaten with families, while lunch and dinner are prepared at the MLK Center.